Edwards Lifesciences is committed to continued scientific advancement, and studies that investigate the safety and

 Indications: INSPIRIS RESILIA Aortic Valve - For use in replacement of native or prosthetic aortic heart valves.
 KONECT RESILIA Aortic Valved Conduit - For use in replacement of native or prosthetic aortic heart valves and the associated repair or replacement of a damaged or diseased ascending aorta.
 MITRIS RESILIA Mitral Valve - For use in replacement of native or prosthetic mitral heart valves.

-Contraindications: There are no known contraindications with the use of the KONECT RESILIA aortic valved conduit.
+Contraindications: There are no known contraindications with the use of these RESILIA tissue heart valve devices.

 Complications and Side Effects: Thromboembolism, valve thrombosis, hemorrhage, hemolysis, regurgitation, endocarditis, structural valve deterioration, nonstructural dysfunction, stenosis, arrhythmia, transient ischemic attack/stroke, congestive heart failure, myocardial infarction, any of which could lead to reoperation, explantation, permanent disability, and death.
-Adverse events potentially associated with the use of polyester vascular grafts in the KONECT RESILIA AVC include hemorrhage, thrombosis, graft infection, embolism, aneurysm, pseudoaneurysm, seroma, occlusion (anastomotic intimal hyperplasia), immunological reaction to collagen (shown to be a weak immunogen; infrequent, mild, localized and self-limiting), intimal peel formation, and conduit dilatation.
+Additional adverse events potentially associated with the use of polyester vascular grafts in the KONECT RESILIA AVC include hemorrhage, thrombosis, graft infection, embolism, aneurysm, pseudoaneurysm, seroma, occlusion (anastomotic intimal hyperplasia), immunological reaction to collagen (shown to be a weak immunogen; infrequent, mild, localized and self-limiting), intimal peel formation, and conduit dilatation.

 CAUTION: Federal (USA) law restricts these devices to sale by or on the order of a physician.
 See instructions for use for full prescribing information.

 Please update to a current version of your preferred browser, this site will perform effectively on the following:Unable to update your browser?